April 15, 2022

-Astellas has announced the approval of Xospata (gilteritinib) for relapsed (disease that has returned) or refractory (resistant to treatment) acute myeloid leukemia (AML) with a FLT3 mutation by National Medical Products Administration.
+Astellas has announced the approval of Xospata (gilteritinib) for relapsed (a disease that has returned) or refractory (resistant to treatment) acute myeloid leukemia (AML) with an FLT3 mutation by the National Medical Products Administration.

-AML, most common types of leukemia in adults, impact the blood and bone marrow.
-The incidence of AML in China is expected to by 80,000 people per year.
+AML, the most common type of leukemia in adults, impact the blood and bone marrow.
+The incidence of AML in China is expected to be 80,000 people per year.
 The average duration of survival is less than six months in patients suffering from AML.

-The drug acts by inhibiting LT3- ITD, a type of FLT3mut+, a mutant which is found in one-third of patients suffering from AML.
+The drug acts by inhibiting LT3- ITD, a type of FLT3mut+, a mutant that is found in one-third of patients suffering from AML.